 Anyone with a Yale NetID can take advantage of the content hosted in LinkedIn Learning with or without the Canvas integration, but it is important to note that only NetID holders will be able to follow URLs posted in Canvas, meaning that guest students from other institutions that have been added with guest accounts to Canvas will not be able to access and view the LinkedIn Learning content.

-- Your top navigation bar will turn Blue when you are in the Admin Dashboard view, and you will be able to use the center search bar to search and find the content you wish to bring into Canvas.
+- In the "Link Resource from External Tool" pop-up box that opens, you will be able to use the "Search for content" bar to search and find the content you wish to bring into Canvas.

 The benefits of adding LinkedIn Learning Content into Canvas as an assignment are to give your students due dates, and/or to make the content visible only to specific people or sections.